-Your Instagram bio is the only place you can include a link, which Sellfy says you should absolutely do in order to connect with new customers and encourage them to visit your website.
+Your Instagram bio is the only place you can include a link, and you should absolutely do so to connect with new customers and encourage them to visit your website.

-It sounds obvious, but it’s good to remember Instagram is a visual platform and so “striking visuals,” as Hootsuite calls them, are most likely to stand out in the sea of images users are scrolling through.
+It sounds obvious, but Instagram is a visual platform and so “striking visuals,” as Hootsuite calls them, are most likely to stand out in the sea of images users are scrolling through.

-This means not only taking quality images and uploading photos and videos that meet the right specifications, but constantly seeking out new sources of inspiration — and even researching photo trends, Hootsuite says.
+In addition to creating quality images and uploading photos and videos that meet the right specifications, you should constantly seek out new sources of inspiration — including researching photo trends, Hootsuite says.

 Another tip for selling on Instagram is to create tutorials to demonstrate how consumers can use your products.
 This, Hootsuite says, helps show products in action — and reports say they are the most popular type of video content on Instagram.
-Sellfy agreed, adding quizzes and Q&As to the list, which also help increase engagement.
+Adding quizzes and Q&As to the list, which also help increase engagement.

 Hashtags are another way that brands can help customers quickly discover products on Instagram.
-Sellfy recommends using a hashtag generator to find relevant examples, as well as creating your own branded hashtag.
+Use a hashtag generator to find relevant examples, as well as creating your own branded hashtag.
 “They can also help you land on the Explore page, which has a special Shop tab and is visited by more than 50% of Instagram users each month,” Hootsuite said.

 But Hootsuite warned, don’t go overboard with hashtags.
 Instagram limits you to 30 hashtags per post, but even that is probably overkill.
 You don’t want your caption to look like an indecipherable chunk of never-ending text.
 Instead, social media management firm Buffer has found interaction is highest on posts with 11 hashtags, so that’s a good number to aim for.